Mendasp/NS2Plus/README.md

 ==============
 - /05/2014 (Build 265):
 	- Ammo, medpacks and catpacks now ignore the vertical element for pickup by marines.
 This should mitigate some of the problems commanders have with weird geometry in levels blocking their drops.
 (Thanks kmg!)
+	- Shift Echo now updates the buttons faster when trying to echo upgrade chambers, and updates immediately after the shift is echoed to a new location (Thanks remi.D!)

 - 17/05/2014 (Build 265):
 	- Added Marine Commander stats.
 At the end of the round they will show up in console for people that have been in the chair.